romaniso/IRI-Video/README.md

 ### SwiperJS

 Since there is a projects section on the Projects Page, I needed to style it in a user-friendly way, so every visitor could assess and glance the videos instantly, without jumping from one page to another page.
-So, I decided to develop a swiper from a external library **SwiperJS**.
+So, I decided to develop a swiper from an external library **SwiperJS**.
 This tool allowed me to create a nice-looking and plain swiper for Video Carousel Components.

 ![The example of using SwiperJS in my project](/src/assets/images/readme/swiper.png)